-c) Attestation Report of Independent Registered Public Accounting Firm d) Changes in Internal Control over Financial Reporting
+C. Attestation Report of Independent Registered Public Accounting Firm

-The registered public accounting firm that audited the consolidated financial statements, Ernst Young (Hellas) Certified Auditors Accountants S.A., has issued an attestation report on the Company's internal control over financial reporting, appearing under Item 18, and is incorporated herein by reference.
+The registered public accounting firm that audited the consolidated financial statements,

+Ernst Young (Hellas) Certified Auditors Accountants S.A., has issued an attestation report on the Company's internal control over financial reporting, appearing under Item 18, and is incorporated herein by reference.